kebZhang/Mobile_S_D_V/readme.md

 1.asn1c -S /usr/local/share/asn1c -fcompound-names -fskeletons-copy -gen-PER -pdu=auto dci_test.asn1
 2. make -f coverter-example.mk
 3. the executable file is converter-example
+4. sudo cp /asn1c/converter-example /usr/local/bin
+we should put the executable file to /usr/local/bin so that we can use system command to call the executable file in convert function
 ```

 - convert function